BaobabHealthTrust/migration_imports/README.md

 Phase Two: Import of From Intermediate Tables to Destination Database

 Importing of records can be done in two ways.
 The first is a complete importation of all patient records while the second is a partial importation of records.
-The partial importation transfers patients in a given range to the source database.
+The partial importation transfers patients within a given range to the destination database.
 The two approaches have different steps that are followed to accomplish them.

 1. Complete Import
 This method is also called the Full procedure setup.
 With this method, all patients with their associated encounters and observations are mapped and imported from the first patient to the last patients.
 This method is adopted when the size of the dataset is small and also if there are limited resources.